This is the cake I made for Christmas 3 years ago. Since Christmas is near, I think it is the proper time to finally post the recipe 😀 .

 - 3 tablespoons of cold pressed coconut oil

 - 1 teaspoon of vanilla extract or the seeds of a 1/2 vanilla bean

-The dates paste is simple to make too, simply blend the dates which were previously hydrated for at least 6 hours.
+The date paste is simple to make too, simply blend the medjool dates which were previously hydrated for 6 hours.
 Depending on your blender, you may need or not need to add some water in which they were soaked.

 So mix all the ingredients of vanilla cream (or each half of the ingredients).
 Pour the first layer of the vanilla cream into a 7 inch stainless steel cake pan with removable bottom and placed it in the freezer for a slight hardening.